Royal Decree Appoints Batayneh As Director Of Office Of His Majesty

 Date

-Amman, Sept.
-15 (Petra) A Royal Decree has been issued, appointing Alaa Batayneh as director of the Office of His Majesty, as of 15 September 2024.
+AMMAN - A Royal Decree has been issued, appointing Alaa Batayneh as director of the Office of His Majesty, as of September 15, 2024, according to a Royal Court statement.

 Legal Disclaimer: